-Computing platform: We did all our experiments on a standard off the shelf desktop computer equipped with an Intel(R) Core i7-3520 CPU @2.90GHz and 8GB RAM running Windows 7.
+Computing Platform: We did all our experiments on a standard off the shelf desktop computer equipped with an Intel(R) Core i7-3520 CPU @2.90GHz running Windows 7.
+It has a 64KB L1 code cache, a 64KB L1 data cache, a 512KB L2 cache, and a 4MB L3 cache.
+The DRAM size of our computer is 8GB.

-6.2 ShBF_M - Evaluation
+B. ShBF_M - Evaluation

 In this section, we first validate the false positive rate of ShBF_M calculated in Equation (1) using our experimental results.
-Then we compare ShBF_M with BF and 1Mem-BF [13], which represents the prior scheme for answering
+Then we compare ShBF_M with BF and 1MemBF [13], which represents the prior scheme for answering membership queries, in terms of FPR, the number of memory accesses, and query processing speed.